dziurowitz/Malaria-Disease-Detection/README.md

 Input data is images of cells, divided into two subsets - healthy and parasitized.

-Healthy cell example:
+Healthy cell example from the dataset:

 ![Healthy cell image](./img/healthy.png)

-Parasitized cell example:
+Parasitized cell example from the dataset:

 ![Parasitized cell image](./img/parasitized.png)

 Simple convolutional neural network with two convolutional layers is able to detect parasitized cells with validated accuracy around 95%.
+It was trained using image data generator to prevent overfitting on existing dataset.